 April 20, 2018

 I was sitting in my chemistry class as we reviewed for our final exam and my phone rang.
-It was a number from my gynecologist’s office and I immediately got up from my seat and went out into the hallway because, well, I just knew it wasn’t going to be good.
+It was a number from my gyno’s office and I immediately got up from my seat and went out into the hallway because, ya know, I just knew.

 All of my things were still in my classroom but I didn’t want to go back inside crying (we had small class sizes so they would have definitely noticed).
-The head of the science department at my school happened to be in the hallway at that time (thank you, God) and I pulled her aside and told her, through many tears, what was going on.
-She immediately went and retrieved all my things—including my cap and gown that I had just picked up that day and was so excited about—and walked me to her office where she sat with me the entire time while I waited for Andrew.
-That meant so much to me and she really helped me get through that last week of classes.
-She is the reason I still graduated.
+The head of the science department at my school was in the hallway at that time (God knew) and I pulled her aside and told her, through many tears, what was going on.
+She immediately went and retrieved all my things—including my cap and gown that I had just picked up that day, like, come on, I can’t make this up—and walked me to her office where she sat with me the entire time while I waited for Andrew.
+That meant so much to me and she really helped me get through that last week of classes and is the reason I still graduated.

 Andrew finally arrived and we left for my doctor’s office.
-I felt like all of my organs were suddenly in my butt.
-I just cried the whole way there and prepared for the appointment.
+I felt like all of my organs were suddenly in my butt and I just cried and prepared for the appointment.
 We arrived at her office and they brought us back into a room where we waited for the doctor for what felt like an eternity.

 “You have breast cancer.”

-It was at that very moment that my entire life changed.
+It was in that moment that my entire life changed.
 It was in that moment where I suddenly forgot how to speak or know my own name or date of birth—because she asked me and I couldn’t answer her.
-Thanfully, Andrew was sitting right beside me and answered for me.
+Luckily, Andrew answered for me.